What do you do as a trauma recovery coach?

 As a trauma recovery coach, I work with you as a peer, mentor, guide, and educator to help you either begin your journey of healing or maintain your recovery.
 For those beginning their journey, I help you understand how trauma shapes your life but more importantly, how you can move from where you are today to where you want to be in your relationships, goals and aspirations.
 A lot of this is done by raising your awareness and helping you develop coping skills.

-For example: I once worked with a client who, as she shared about her relationship with her husband, I noticed signs and symptoms of fear of abandonment issues.
+For example: I once worked with a client who, as she shared about her interactions with her husband, I noticed signs and symptoms of fear of abandonment issues.
 To address this, first I raised her awareness of what is fear of abandonment, what causes it, how it shows up in our romantic relationships and in our behavior.
 As we looked at that information, her response was, "That is exactly me.
 That is exactly what I do."
 Then, we looked at how she could change her patterns of behavior going forward with her husband.
 Remember, most of my work is moving you from where you are (the present) to where you want to be (future) in your relationships, goals, and aspirations.
 She said gaining that awareness was very empowering.
+She then could change her behavior with her husband going forward.
 This is most of what my work as a trauma recovery coach is all about: raising your awareness to begin your journey of healing and helping you develop coping skills to maintain your recovery.